cfal/tobaru/README.md

     tobaru -t 1 config1.yaml config2.yaml

-        Run listeners from configs in config1.yaml and config2.yaml on a single thread.
+        Run servers from configs in config1.yaml and config2.yaml on a single thread.

     tobaru tcp://127.0.0.1:1000?target=127.0.0.1:2000

-        Run a tcp listener on 127.0.0.1 port 1000, forwarding to 127.0.0.1 port 2000.
+        Run a tcp server on 127.0.0.1 port 1000, forwarding to 127.0.0.1 port 2000.

     sudo tobaru --clear-iptables-matching config1.yaml